AtlasJan/node-imageinfo/README.md

 It is designed to be fast, completely written in javascript and have no dependencies on external packages or libraries.

-Currently it supports Png, Jpeg, Gif and (uncompressed) Swf analysis.
+Currently it supports PNG, JPEG, GIF and (uncompressed) SWF analysis.

-If you also have zlib available (`npm install zlib`) then it will support compressed Swf files.
+If you also have zlib available (`npm install zlib`) then it will support compressed SWF files.

 ## Usage: